mocostaneres-hub/burning-man-crm/README.md

 # G8Road CRM

-A comprehensive web-based CRM system designed specifically for G8Road camps to manage their rosters, recruit members, and build their communities.
+A comprehensive web-based CRM system designed specifically for Burning Man camps to manage their rosters, recruit members, manage projects, collaborate with other camps  and build their communities.

 ## 🌟 Features